stlab/libraries/libraries/future/future/then.md

 description: |
   Creates a new continuation on the current object.

-  Multiple `then()` invocations on the same future realize a split.
+  Multiple `then()` invocations on the same future object realize a split.
 The result of this will be copied into all continuations.

-  If `T` of `future<T>` is a move only type, then a plit is not possible of course.
+  If `T` of `future<T>` is a move only type, then a split is not possible of course.
 entities:
   - kind: methods
     list: